Looking to help you kids expand their drawing skills? These cute animal drawings for kids are fun for children of all ages!

 I will say for most of my drawings, I start at the head and work my way down.
 It’s a better chance to get the proportions right, but do whatever suits you best!

-Any dog-loving kids will have fun with the dog crafts for kids.
+Any dog-loving kids will have fun with these dog drawing ideas.

 Next, we have our friend from the southern hemisphere, the cuddly koala!
 For some reason, I would just love to hold one of these friends, but I’ve heard they aren’t very kind!